bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 An important use-case for this library is to maintain a sorted on-chain order book in decentralised exchange smart contracts, providing a provably fair order matching algorithm.

+Check out the online [Red-black tree visualization](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html) tool to see animations of the Red-Black tree insertions and rebalancing.

 <br />

 <hr />